top of page

 180,000 men & women join our Armed Forces annually.
 60% of their time in service is spent in a sleeping bag.
-Sadly, tonight in America, 37,828 combat Veterans will once again rest their head on a sleeping bag, on the streets of our neighborhoods and cities.
+Tragically, tonight in America, 37,828 combat Veterans will once again rest their head on a sleeping bag, on the streets of our neighborhoods and cities.

-To raise money & bring awareness to this problem, we built an immersive installation
+To raise money & bring awareness to this initiative, we built an immersive installation